MartinHeroux/spike2py/docs/source/pages/tutorials.rst

     >>> tutorial.save()

 That was easy.
 We just saved (pickled) our data to a Python binary file format that has the file extension `.pkl`).
 But where did we save it?
 The file was saved in the directory listed in `tutorial.info.path_save_trial`.
-This path default to a directory called `data` created in the directory from where we imported our tutorial dataset.
+This path defaults to a directory called `data` created in the directory from where we imported our tutorial dataset.

 So, if our dataset was located here: